Labour’s tax and spend plans ‘trivial’ and fail to address looming cuts – IFS

 Launching a manifesto which contained no new policy announcements on Thursday, Sir Keir denied he was being overly cautious to safeguard a double-digit poll lead and put his party back in power for the first time since 2010.

-He said too many communities were currently “disregarded as sources of dynamism” due to “the toxic idea that economic growth is something that the few hand down to the many”.
+He said too many communities were currently “disregarded as sources of dynamism” because of “the toxic idea that economic growth is something that the few hand down to the many”.

 “Today, we turn the page on that forever.”